 (3) If the licensee or the permittee or such person fails or neglects to comply with any such order or directions, the Minister may cancel the licence, the permit or the mining tenement or other authority (if any) held by such person.

+(4) In this section —

+(a) a reference to a licence or permit includes a reference to a drilling reservation or lease; and

+(b) a reference to a licensee or permittee includes a reference to the registered holder of a drilling reservation or lease.

+[Section 159 amended by No. 35 of 2007 s.
+100(5) and (6).]

 160. Saving of civil remedies

 (1) Subject to section 20C, nothing in this Act shall prejudice, abridge or take away any right of action that any person may have in respect of any act or omission of another unless that act or omission occurs in pursuance of any authority lawfully given under this Act.